Introducing community justice

 - prevent crime from happening in the first place.

-Community justice is rooted in the actions that citizens, community organisations, and the criminal justice system can take to control crime and social disorder.
-In this, it's a partnership between the formal criminal justice system and the community.
-But communities have the autonomy to engage directly or indirectly to address crime.
+Community justice is rooted in the actions that citizens, community organisations, and the criminal justice system can take to control of finding solutions to crime and social disorder.
+This is a very different approach to our usual model, which relies on the police, courts, and justice system being responsible for public safety, law and order.

 Where it works